 You’re more secure about where you want to head in life and understand your needs/wants.

-Since your income has increased, it's safe to assume your savings has too.
+Since your income has increased, it’s safe to assume your savings have too.

 By this age, you’re also more experienced in your respective field and it’s recommended to have 3X your salary saved.